matterport/showcase-sdk/docs/implementation.md

 :---: | ---
 [Showcase Replicator by Matterport](https://matterport.github.io/showcase-sdk-sample-app/app/) | This app simply replicates all the possible 3D showcase actions in simple UI buttons.

 This URL for any sample apps is subject to change.
-Please contact <a href="mailto:developers@matterport.com">developers@matterport.com</a> for more details.
+Please contact <developers@matterport.com> for more details.

 [Return to the main page](index.md)